Holiday activities - what's on

-No mobile phones, tables or other valuable items should be brought to Holiday Club.
+No mobile phones, iPods, tablets or other valuable items should be brought to Holiday Club.
 We also recommend no toys of sentimental value - whilst we take every care to make sure nothing gets mislaid - a precious teddy bear is hard to replace!

 Do you provide lunch or snacks?